apache/cordova-docs/doc/installing-a-development-environment.md

             ruby dk.rb install
     1. Close `cmd.exe`.

-#### Python

-Python 2.7 is also required to build the docs.
-NOTE: *The docs will not build with Python 3.0 or greater.*

-Follow these steps:

-1. Download [this installer][python_installer_windows] from [this page][python_downloads].
-2. Run the downloaded file.
-   1. Use the default installation path
-   1. Make sure the **'add executable to path'** option is checked.

 #### Node.js

 Go to [this site][nodejs], and click the "Install" button.
 Then run the downloaded file and follow the on-screen instructions.
 Make sure that the option to **install NPM** is enabled, if you see one.